Menu Icon

 What is a hysterosalpingogram (HSG)?

-A hysterosalpingogram (HSG) is a specialized fluoroscopic (X-ray) imaging study that assesses the anatomy of the fallopian tubes to ensure they are open (patent), and the uterine cavity to ensure there are no structural abnormalities such as polyps, fibroids, scar tissue, or a septum.i An HSG X-ray can help determine if there is a blockage of the cervix, uterus or fallopian tubes that could prevent implantation.
-When a woman presents with infertility, an HSG is usually one of the first tests performed, as it rules out or confirms structural/anatomic issues of the cervix, uterus, and fallopian tubes that may be limiting fertility.ii
+A hysterosalpingogram (HSG) is a specialized fluoroscopic (X-ray) imaging study that assesses the anatomy of the fallopian tubes to ensure they are patent (open), as well as the uterine cavity to ensure there are no structural abnormalities such as polyps, fibroids, scar tissue, or a septum (membrane that divides the uterus into two cavities).i An HSG X-ray can help determine if there is a blockage of the cervix, uterus, or fallopian tubes that could prevent implantation.
+When a female presents with infertility, an HSG is usually one of the first tests performed because it rules out or confirms anatomic issues of the cervix, uterus, and fallopian tubes that may be limiting fertility.ii

 What is involved in a hysterosalpingogram procedure?

-An HSG, sometimes referred to as an HSG test or HSG exam, is an outpatient procedure that does not require sedation or anesthesia and typically takes 3-5 minutes.
-The patient is placed in stirrups with her knees bent, as one would be positioned for a standard gynecologic speculum exam like a pap smear.
-There is an X-ray machine above the exam table that takes pictures of the uterine cavity and tubes during the procedure as dye is injected through the cervix.
+A hysterosalpingogram, sometimes referred to as an HSG test or HSG exam, is an outpatient procedure that does not require sedation or anesthesia and typically takes three to five minutes.
+The patient is placed in stirrups with her knees bent, as one would be positioned for a standard gynecologic speculum exam like a Pap test.
+There is an X-ray machine above the exam table that takes pictures of the uterine cavity and the fallopian tubes during the procedure as dye is injected through the cervix.

-Several X-rays are taken as the dye moves through the uterine cavity and into the fallopian tubes to get a picture of the uterus and the tubes.
+• Completion of X-rays: Several X-ray pictures are taken as the dye moves through the uterine cavity and into the fallopian tubes to get a picture of the uterus and the tubes.
 The contrast agent will outline the inner contour of the uterus.
 If there is any structural abnormality in the uterus, a “filling defect” will be seen.
 A filling defect is an area where contrast does not flow or where there is an abnormal contour to the lining.

 Diagram of blocked fallopian tube and hysterosalpingogram (HSG) to diagnosis